-Maintain painted surfaces, keeping the painted surface sound.
+- Maintain painted surfaces, keeping the painted surface sound.
 If paint is peeling, remove peeling paint, prime and repaint with compatible primer and finish coat.
-Liquid vinyl coatings are not allowed.
+Liquid vinyl coatings are not allowed. - 2.
+Foundations should be visually differentiated from the main body of the structure.